JerryVDP/homebridge-broadlink-cloud-ac/README.md

 Control your Broadlink AC unit through Homebridge.

-## Overview

-This plugin has been completely rewritten to use the AUX Cloud API instead of the local Broadlink API, making it compatible with a wider range of AUX AC units that are supported by the AC Freedom mobile app.

 ## Features

 - **Auto-discovery**: Automatically finds and adds all AUX AC units in your account